 Video games were a commodity on the island, as we couldn't get them without ordering them online, or taking a ferry.
 I started making games with what was available.
 This led me to learning Java, Hammer, and a bunch of other game making tools, all so I could create and share experiences.

-I began to build levels and custom games with the Halo 3 and Far Cry 2 map and game mode editors.
+I began to build levels and custom games with Hammer, Halo 3, and Far Cry 2 map and game mode editors.
 I later would join an infamous modding community, where I may or may not have modded myself to 10th prestige in Call of Duty: Modern Warfare 2.

 With some guidance, I started to make maps for Portal and Unreal Tournament 3.
 After hours of developing puzzles and maps, getting to see people actually play the experience was unforgettable.
 Even if the game wasn't perfect, players enjoyed themselves.
 I found some resources online to better my design skills, via Extra Credits and the GDC Vault.